Gonzih/blog.gonzih.me/source/_posts/2015-12-11-arch-linux-on-lenovo-ideapad-y700-15.markdown

 * `sudo rfkill unblock wifi`
 * Works fine with `wicd`
 * Configuring networkmanager service to be run antefr rfkill service should also work

+## Audio clicking

+This is caused by suspend-on-idle module in the pulse audio.
+Instead of disabling the module I decided to just set very long timeout.
+To do that appent `timeout=36000` to line `load-module module-suspend-on-idle` in the `/etc/pulse/default.pa` file.
+And now restart pulse by running `pulseaudio -k` and `pulseaudio -D`.